Ras Alula: Military career

-Battle of Adwa

 Following the Treaty of Wuchale, the Italians continued to extend to the west not only around Teseney and Agordat, but also around Adwa.
 Unknown to Emperor Menelik, the Italian version of the treaty had language making Ethiopia a protectorate of Italy, and the Italian actions were in preparation for its enforcement on his empire and making it a colony.
 When Emperor Menelik learned of this treachery, he renounced the treaty which led to the First Italo-Abyssinian War, and as the bitter news spreads through Ethiopia the major nobility and military figures, including Ras Alula, unanimously joined him.
-The conflict has its climax at the Battle of Adwa on 1 March 1896.
+The conflict culminated at the Battle of Adwa on 1 March 1896.

 In this battle, Alula was on the left side of the Ethiopian positions, on the heights of Adi Abune, supported by soldiers of Ras Makonnen, and Ras Mikael.
 The forces of Ras Sebhat of Agame and Dejazmach Hagos Tafari likewise joined Ras Alula and Ras Mengesha.

 Augustus Wylde, a contemporary of the events, described Ras Alula's invaluable contribution to this critical battle:

-During the Battle of Adwa, Ras Alula was assigned to watch the Gasgorie Pass and block the arrival of Italian reinforcements coming from Adi Quala.
-Ras Alula's role in the battle itself is not known.
-He had only a small force, and probably played a limited part in the actual fighting.
+Ras Alula was assigned to watch the Gasgorie Pass and block the arrival of Italian reinforcements coming from Adi Quala.
+According to Haggai Erlich, Ras Alula's had only a small force, and probably played a limited part in the actual fighting.

+Personal life

+He had three children by his first wife Woizero B'tweta.
+However, in order to enhance his position at the Imperial court, he divorced his wife and married Woizero Amlesu Araya, daughter of Ras Araya Dimtsu, the powerful and much respected uncle of Emperor Yohannes IV.
+His second marriage was purely for political reasons, to improve his legitimacy with the local aristocracy, who did not hide their disapproval at seeing the son of a peasant reach this stature.
+According to British diplomat, Sir Gerald Herbert Portal, Ras Alula was illiterate as he could neither read nor write.